Henry Ford MyChart FAQs

 Patients must have an iOS or Android device with the MyChart Mobile App downloaded, an active MyChart account, and have an established relationship with a doctor offering video appointment/visit.

-Henry Ford Health System is piloting video appointments with a small group of doctors and patients for conditions that do not require a physical exam, such as, depression, diabetes, ADHD, and some dermatology follow up care and prescription re-fills.
+Henry Ford Health System is piloting video appointments with a small group of doctors and patients for conditions that do not require a physical exam, such as, depression, diabetes, ADHD, lab/test results and some dermatology follow-up care and prescription refills.
 Initial pilot includes doctors in adult internal medicine, pediatrics, cardiac rehabilitation, and dermatology.

 What is the cost of a video appointment/visit?